 Frequently Asked Questions

-I mean, you don’t NEED insurance unless your visa requires it.
-But it would be highly irresponsible to travel as a digital nomad without some sort of long term travel insurance or other coverage.
+You don’t need insurance unless your visa requires it.
+But it would be highly irresponsible to travel as a digital nomad without some sort of long-term travel insurance or other coverage.
 You are asking for trouble (speaking from an unfortunate amount of experience).

 The best insurance for digital nomads depends on your priorities and circumstances.
-If you want the best value outside your home country, Safetywing is the way to go.
-If you want your laptop and equipment covered, check out World Nomads.
+If you want the best value outside your home country, SafetyWing is the way to go.
+If you want your laptop and equipment covered, check out the insurance I’m not legally allowed to talk about (re-read article if you’re confused).
+If you want a convenient, pre-paid debit card to pay for expenses, consider PassportCard Nomads.
 If you want medical coverage only, look at IMG Global or Integra Global.

 You should really buy travel insurance before you leave home.
 That said, most companies on this list allow you to purchase coverage even if you are already traveling.
 The sooner you get covered, the better.

-Some companies like Safetywing cover you for a set amount of days in your home country in case you need to visit.
-Most travel insurance companies will not cover you in your home country (and may even terminate your policy if you come home).
+Some companies like SafetyWing cover you for a set amount of days in your home country in case you need to visit.
+Most travel insurance companies will not cover you in your home country, and others may even terminate your policy if you come home.